sano-jin/dhl-in-ocaml/README.md

 # dhl-in-ocaml

-A Directed HyperLMNtal (DHLMNtal) interpreter written in OCaml.
+Directed HyperLMNtal (DHLMNtal) interpreter written in OCaml.

 ## How to use